 Perhaps one of the easiest ways build one is to plant your garden vegetables within straw bales.
 The best primer on how to do such that I’ve found is Joel Karsten’s Straw Bale Gardens.
 This type of garden involves zero construction, decomposes into compost that can be used for other garden projects, and allows one to grow all of their flowers and vegetables at waist to face level.

-For one who is struggling with back or knee pain, that’s hard to beat.
+For someone who is struggling with back or knee pain, that’s hard to beat.

 3) Put in a Garden Mailbox